ThatGuyKeon/Traverse-Project/README.md

 F is how you interact with objects for the second puzzle.

 ## Known Issues
-• The starting menu does not automatically open first and must be opened manually
+â€¢ The starting menu does not automatically open first and must be opened manually
-• Some dark areas may be too dark depending on player movement
+â€¢ Some dark areas may be too dark depending on player movement
-• Player may need to follow lighting cues carefully to avoid getting lost
+â€¢ Player may need to follow lighting cues carefully to avoid getting lost

 ## Workarounds
 If visibility becomes too difficult, return toward visible light sources to reorient yourself.